-HUNTINGTON, W.Va. — A Tennessee man was caught by the Transportation Security Administration with a loaded gun in his carry-on bag at the Huntington Tri-State Airport checkpoint on Monday, November 13.
+HUNTINGTON, W.Va.—A Wayne County, West Virginia, man was caught by the Transportation Security Administration with a loaded gun in his carry-on bag at the Huntington Tri-State Airport checkpoint this morning, April 8.

-TSA officers stopped the Butler, Tennessee, resident with a 9 mm handgun loaded with nine bullets, including one in the chamber.
-TSA contacted the airport police, who came to the checkpoint, confiscated the gun, and detained the main for questioning.
+TSA officers stopped the Genoa, West Virginia, resident with a .380 caliber handgun loaded with seven bullets, including one in the chamber.
+TSA contacted the airport police, who came to the checkpoint, confiscated the gun, and detained him for questioning.

 As a reminder, individuals who bring weapons to a checkpoint are subject to federal civil penalties of up to $13,000.
 Even individuals with gun carry permits are not permitted to carry a gun on an aircraft.
 A typical first offense for carrying a handgun into a checkpoint is $3,900.
 The complete list of penalties is posted online.